opentok/opentok-android-sdk-samples/Basic-Video-Chat-ConnectionService/README.md

 - Call `Connection#setAudioModeIsVoip(true)` to inform the platform that the call is VoIP.
 - Do not change the call state (e.g., with `Connection#setActive()` or `Connection#setOnHold()`) until the `Connection` has been added to Telecom by returning it from `onCreateOutgoingConnection` or `onCreateIncomingConnection`.

+## Hold/Un hold calls

+When receiving and answering an external call while the app is already in a call, ConnectionService will notify your app that the call changed to HOLDING state.
+When the user finishes the external call it has to manually unhold the call by pressing the unhold call button.
+This will modify the call state to active and resume the audio playback.

 ## Modifying the App for System Managed Calls

 To adapt the app so that calls are managed by the system (system managed), follow these steps: